This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is an ovarian cyst treated?

-Treatment will depend on things such as your age, test results, and the kind of cyst you have.
+Treatment will depend on your age, test results, and the kind of cyst you have.
 Your healthcare provider may wait to see if your ovarian cyst will go away without treatment.
 You may be given hormone medicine, such as birth control pills.
 This medicine may help to control your periods, shrink a cyst, and prevent new cysts from forming.
 You may need surgery to have the cyst removed.

 When should I contact my healthcare provider?